 Of course, we’re all hoping we’re going to get to the other side of Covid.
 If and when that happens, we are looking forward to travelling again, seeing each other face to face, going to conferences, and meeting customers and clients.

 That being said, I’m sure that all of the new learnings gained around working over the past year or so will carry on, even when Covid is more or less under control.
-There’s lots we have gained in resource efficiencies, so it will be interesting to see how these Covid-time practices continue.
+There are lots we have gained in resource efficiencies, so it will be interesting to see how these Covid-time practices continue.

 We have also made positive inroads into the sustainable supply chain of timber, starting with a PoC between the world’s largest timber certification agency and a large timber importer to the EU.
-These relationships are now spreading across the supply chain, with the ultimate objective of being able to track timber from forest to shelf.
+These relationships are now spreading across the supply chain, with the ultimate objective of being able to track timber from the forest to shelf.

-We have also been able to work on a few game-changing tenders for a variety of government related organizations, including the EU.
+We have also been able to work on a few game-changing tenders for a variety of government-related organizations, including the EU.
 We are really excited about these opportunities because they give us the chance to learn, grow, and innovate.